Is it Normal to Become Bloated During Intermittent Fasting?

 What Causes Bloating During Intermittent Fasting?

-reports that one in ten individuals experience some level of regular bloating.
-Further information on the latest health and diet trends indicate staying hydrated is an essential intermittent fasting and bloating prevention criterion.
-Insufficient water and the body’s digestive process atomically slows down, causing a backup effect — bloating.
+WebMD Health reports that one in ten individuals experience some level of regular bloating.
+Further information on the latest health and diet trends indicates staying hydrated is an essential intermittent fasting and bloating prevention criterion.
+Insufficient water and the body’s digestive process automatically slow down, causing a backup effect — bloating.

 Tips and habits to remember while fasting: